 You must own or rent the property in question.
 You can only deduct the expenses of a property that you’re responsible for maintaining.
-If you live with a friend or family member, but aren’t responsible for the property (or any of the costs to maintain it), then you can’t claim the home office deduction.
+You can't claim the home office deduction if you live with a friend or family member but aren’t responsible for the property (or any of the costs to maintain it).

 You have two options for how to calculate your home office deduction.
 Similar to deducting vehicle expenses, you can either deduct a percentage of all of your actual home expenses (the “Regular Method”), or you can deduct a flat rate per square foot of your home office (the “Simplified Method”).